-Place the pork in a vacuum-seal or ziplock bag together with the herbs, ½ of the minced garlic, and ½ of the sliced shallots.
+Place the pork in a vacuum-seal or ziplock bag together with the herbs, and half of the minced garlic and sliced shallots.
 Seal the bag using a vacuum sealer.

 Submerge the bag into the water bath.
 Cook for at least 45 minutes to 4 hours.

-Heat canola oil over high heat, add the pork, and cook for about 2 minutes, turning occasionally until most sides are well-browned.
+On a large heavy skillet, sear the tenderloin on high heat with canola oil for about 2 minutes, turning occasionally until most sides are well-browned.

 - Make sure to remove most of the air in your ziplock bag when sealing it.
 Do this by sealing all but the last inch of the bag then slowly lowering your bagged pork in a pot of water.
 Let the pressure of water press air out through the opening of the bag.
 Seal the bag just before it completely submerges.